zhrexx/fe/doc/capi.md

 ## Calling a function
-A function can be called by creating a list and evaulating it; for example, we could add two numbers using the `+` function:
+A function can be called by creating a list and evaluating it; for example, we could add two numbers using the `+` function:

 ```c